-- 3.2 Member's Profile: PACRA collects information regarding profile and experience of each board member.
+Effectiveness: Extent to which board properly discharges its responsibilities 5.2 Members' Profile: PACRA collects information regarding profile and experience of each board member.
 This helps in forming an opinion about the quality and skill set of overall board.
 Moreover, diversification in terms of knowledge background and experience is considered positive.
 However, a fair number of board members should have related experience.
 Here, director's trainings conducted by the entity are considered good.
-This is expected to equip the board members in fulfilling their role in an effective manner. - 3.3 Board Effectiveness: PACRA considers that the role of the board is to work with the management in steering the entity to its performance objectives and to provide critical and impartial oversight of management performance.
+This is expected to equip the board members in fulfilling their role in an effective manner.

+5.3 Board Effectiveness: PACRA considers that the role of the board is to work with the management in steering the entity to its performance objectives and to provide critical and impartial oversight of management performance.
 Board members' attendance and participation in meetings is considered a measure to assess the effectiveness.
 Moreover, PACRA analyses the type and extent of information shared with the board members, and quality of discussions taking place at board and committee level.
 Effective oversight requires frequent sharing and detailed information than required by statue.
 Meanwhile, PACRA also reviews the number of board meetings held during the year with reference to the complexity of entity's operations and compliance to the minimum threshold of corporate governance code applicable to the entity.
 Number of board meetings should be justified with the number of issues/matters arising.
-Board members' attendance and participation in meetings is important and is gauged by viewing board meeting minutes. - 3.4 Transparency: Quality of governance framework is also assessed by the procedures designed by the board to ensure transparent disclosures of information.
-The board may establish controls to ensure transparency through strengthening the role of audit committee, the quality of internal audit function, and quality of external audit.
-Adherence to the standard accounting practices and transparency in disclosures are critical attributes and the extent of the same are assessed while taking a view on the accounting quality of the broker.
-Specifically, PACRA considered audit function outsourced to big four audit firms superior compared to establishing an in-house function.
-PACRA applies same criteria when assessing the quality of external auditor, here QCR rated firms which are included in the State Bank of Pakistan's panel of auditors and/or have a satisfactory QCR rating, especially big four audit firms provide more comfort.
+Board members' attendance and participation in meetings is important and is gauged by viewing board meeting minutes.